Shaaali/identity-apps/docs/guides/users/manage-groups.md

 One user can be assigned to any number of groups.
 Applications can get details about groups a user belongs to in the authentication response (e.g., ID token) from Asgardeo as a user attribute.

 ::: info
-Only <a :href="$withBase('/guides/users/manage-customers/')">customer</a> users can be assigned to a group.
+Only <a :href="$withBase('/guides/users/manage-customers/')">users</a> can be assigned to a group.
 :::

 For example, you can create the following user groups: `Admin`, `Manager`, and `Developer`.
 When one user group is granted access to a resource, it applies to all users in the group.

 ## Create new group
-An admin can create new groups via the [Asgardeo console](https://console.asgardeo.io).
+An administrator can create new groups via the [Asgardeo console](https://console.asgardeo.io).

 To create a new group:
 1. On the Asgardeo console, click **Manage > Groups**.
 2. Click **New Group**.
 3. Provide the following details.
     - **Group Name:** A unique name to identify the group.
-    - **Add Users:** If you already have existing customer users, you can search and add them.
+    - **Add Users:** If you already have existing users, you can search and add them.
     <img :src="$withBase('/assets/img/guides/groups/create-new-group-form.png')" alt="create-new-group-form" width="500">
 4. Click **Finish**.

 ## Assign users to groups
-Customer users can be assigned to groups.
+Users can be assigned to groups.
 Admins can restrict access to resources based on the groups.

 To assign users to groups:
 1. On the Asgardeo console, click **Manage > Groups**.